Brendon McCullum

-Both McCullum and his brother Nathan McCullum played domestically for Otago at provincial level.
-Their father Stuart McCullum also played for the side at first-class level.
-Brendon McCullum also played for franchise sides in a wide range of Twenty20 competitions around the world.

 Domestic career

 On 3 March 2008, before facing England for the test series, McCullum was involved in the State Shield Final versus the Auckland Aces, scoring 170 runs for the Otago Volts to help beat the Aces at Eden Park's outer oval, and helped to chase down a daunting total of 7 for 310, he broke multiple State Shield batting records.
 He scored the fastest LA hundred off 52 balls, including 14 fours and 5 sixes.
 With 170 runs in the match, McCullum scored the highest score by any player in a domestic one-day match (Shell or State competitions) overtaking Blair Hartland's previous record.

 McCullum played for Glamorgan in 2006 and he scored 160 opening the batting against Leicestershire in the County Championship.
 On 24 January 2009, he lined up for New South Wales in the final of Australia's KFC Twenty20 Big Bash.
 This was an exercise to allow him to be eligible to play for them in the Twenty20 Champions League.
 This sparked criticism however despite opinion States are permitted to have one overseas player in their squad.
 McCullum also donated his match fee from the game to Otago Junior Cricket.

 On 16 January 2010 during the 2009-10 HRV Cup, vs Auckland Aces at University Oval, McCullum hit 108 not out off 67 deliveries, which included 10 fours and four sixes to lead Otago Volts to victory with three balls to spare.

 McCullum reached his 50 off 32 deliveries and his century off 65 deliveries.